brunoguilherme1/Experiments/README.md

 authors are removed for double blind review
 ***

 In this repository we present NaVA(Neural attention Variational Autoencoder) a new framework for general text clustering.
 In this repository we compare our technique with various state-of-the-art baselines in NLP.
+All of our experiments were executed on Google Colab, a NaVA model could be trained within a few minutes on this platform, its implementation based on neural networks, is also suitable for parallelization via GPU/TPU.

 ### Requirements
 1. Python 2.7